-I found the camera software amazingly simplistic to use, even when switched to the pro settings.
-The pro mode lets you fine tune the parameters and also allows you to manually adjust the focus by sliding along a line.
+I found the camera software amazingly simple to use, even when switched to the pro settings.
+The pro mode lets you fine-tune the parameters and also allows you to manually adjust the focus by sliding along a line.

 The Galaxy S6 also offers 4K video recording with optical stabilising which makes a huge difference to the quality of the captured footage.

 The Software – Finally a step in the right direction.

 I’m sure most people will agree that simplicity is the way forward for any operating system. iOS takes this to the extreme in my opinion with an option to change the background and nothing else.
 Given the choice I’d have a vanilla install of the latest Android Lollypop OS and choose my own apps rather than having them force fed to me.
 I’ll admit I’ve never been a fan of TouchWiz, however much like the physical appearance of the Galaxy S6, TouchWiz is now cleaner and far more slick than it’s ever been.
 With a responsiveness to match iOS yet with the freedom to customise the themes and widgets.
 I’ve never been more impressed with an Android based operating system.